ronancpl/HeavenMS/README.md

 It's never enough to tell this, thanks to everyone that have been contributing something for the continuous improvement of the server!
 Be it through bug reports, donation, code snippets and/or pull requests.

+Note for anyone up to contribute further pull requests: make awareness to use __english language__ in codes and messages, as usage of any other languages will render it open to faculty of whether this content will be ready to be accepted or *further changes are going to be requested* before it becomes apt to merge.

 Our Discord channel is still available on: https://discord.gg/Q7wKxHX

 <hr id="donate" />